Hell Mode: Anime

 An anime television series adaptation was announced on December 5, 2024.
-The series is produced by Yokohama Animation Laboratory and directed by Masato Tamagawa, with Daishiro Tanimura handling series composition, Kei Tsushima designing the characters, and Misaki Tsuchida, Moyu Kanazaki, Junko Nakajima, Kanada Sakuma, Reiko Abe, Kaho Sawada, BeauDamian, and Tsugumi Tanaka composing the music.
-It is set to premiere in January 2026 on Tokyo MX and other networks.
-The opening theme song is "Haku" performed by Atarayo, while the ending theme song is "Sanctuary" performed by Kaya.
+It is produced by Yokohama Animation Laboratory and directed by Masato Tamagawa, with Daishiro Tanimura handling series composition, Kei Tsushima designing the characters, and Misaki Tsuchida, Moyu Kanazaki, Junko Nakajima, Kanada Sakuma, Reiko Abe, Kaho Sawada, BeauDamian, and Tsugumi Tanaka composing the music.
+The series aired from January 10 to March 28, 2026, on Tokyo MX and other networks.
+(Note: Tokyo MX listed the series premiere on January 9 at 25:05, which is effectively January 10 at 1:05 a.m.
+JST.)
+The opening theme song is "Haku" (ハク), performed by Atarayo, while the ending theme song is "Sanctuary", performed by Kaya.
 Sentai Filmworks licensed the series in North America for streaming on Hidive.

+Following the airing of the final episode, a second season was announced, which aired from July 4 to September 26, 2026.
+(Note: Tokyo MX listed the season preimere on July 3 at 25:00, which is effectively July 4 at 1:00 a.m.
+JST.)
+The opening theme song is "○✕△□" performed by Romanha Marshmallow, and the ending theme song is "Firetail" performed by ChoQMay.

+After the airing of the finale of the second season, a third season was announced, which will cover the "S-Kyū Dungeon Kо̄ryaku-hen" ("S-Rank Dungeon Conquest Arc").